 Guy Appel and Marshall Schafer

-This committee collaborates with our Director of Education and Rabbi Holin, to guide the development of grade-level programs, on-going dialogues between parents and the committee, supports the Youth Groups, Family Education programs, and proposes policies for the governance and operation of our school
+This committee collaborates with our Rabbi and Director of Education, to guide the development of grade-level programs, on-going dialogues between parents and the committee, supports the Youth Groups, Family Education programs, and proposes policies for the governance and operation of our school

 Shomrei Adamah develops and provides educational, action and advocacy programs on sustainability issues and topics, in liaison with other standing committees and in coalition with the Jewish Climate Change Campaign and other Jewish originations.
 This committee provides policy recommendations and promotes efficient, economic and sustainable practices to our Board of Trustees.